 - 2 lbs chicken breasts skinless & boneless

-- Cilantro green onion, lime and tortilla chips, for garnish
+- Cilantro, green onion, lime, blue cheese and tortilla chips for garnish

 - Add chicken breasts and push on them to sink in.
 Cover and cook on Low for 8 hours or on High for 4 hours.

-- Instant Pot: In Instant Pot, add ingredients in the following order: garlic, onion, carrots, celery, beans, maple syrup, cumin, chili powder, smoked paprika, salt, chicken, Frank's red hot sauce and diced tomatoes.
+- Instant Pot: In Instant Pot, add ingredients in the following order: garlic, onion, carrots, celery, beans, maple syrup, cumin, chili powder, smoked paprika, chicken, chicken broth, Frank's red hot sauce and diced tomatoes.
 Do not stir!

-- Remove chicken breasts, shred with 2 forks and return to the slow cooker/Instant Pot.
-Add blue cheese, stir and let sit for a few minutes.
+- After, to finalize the dish: Remove chicken breasts, shred with 2 forks and return to the slow cooker/Instant Pot/Dutch oven.
+Add cream cheese or blue cheese, stir and let sit for a few minutes.

-- Serve hot, garnished with cilantro, green onion and lime.
-And tortilla chips if you have any.:)
+- Serve hot, garnished with cilantro, green onion, blue cheese and tortilla chips or cornbread.

 - Chicken thighs would be great as they are more fatty.

-- Also if cooking from fresh in Instant Pot, tomatoes might leak to the bottom and "burn" message might display.
+- If you get Burn: Also if cooking from fresh in Instant Pot, tomatoes might leak to the bottom.
 If so, add 1/2 cup water, don’t stir and keep cooking.
 Also if it displays again (IP can be finicky), just let a bit pressure out and “burn” message should be gone.

-- If cooking in slow cooker, you would have to sauté onion, garlic, carrots and celery before freezing with other ingredients.
-Thaw in the fridge for 24 hours (food safety thing), then add to a large slow cooker and cook for 4 hours on High or 8 hours on Low.
-Garnish and serve.
+- Slow cooker: Sauté onion, garlic, carrots and celery before freezing with other ingredients, minus broth and cream cheese, in a gallon size Ziplock bag.
+Freeze for up to 3 months.
+When ready to cook, thaw in the fridge for 24 hours, then add to a large slow cooker along with 1 cup chicken broth, and cook for 4 hours on High or 8 hours on Low.